-Disclosure: Xiao-Ting Hao has no conflicts of interest to declare.
-Patrick Kwan is lead author of the report on the International League Against Epilepsy definition of drug-resistant epilepsy.
+Disclosure: Xiao-Ting Hao, MD, has no conflicts of interest to declare.
+Patrick Kwan, MD, PhD, is lead author of the report on the International League Against Epilepsy definition of drug-resistant epilepsy.
 He has received speaker's or consultancy fees and/or research grants from Eisai, Johnson & Johnson, Pfizer and UCB Pharma.

-Received: 7 October 2010 Accepted: 2 December 2010 Citation: European Neurological Review, 2011;6(1):57-9 DOI:10.17925/ENR.2011.06.01.57 Correspondence: Patrick Kwan, Department of Medicine and Therapeutics, Prince of Wales Hospital, Hong Kong, E: patrickkwan@cuhk.edu.hk
+Received: October 7, 2010 Accepted: December 2, 2010 Citation: US Neurology, 2010;6(2):122-4 DOI: 10.17925/USN.2010.06.02.122

+Correspondence: Patrick Kwan, MD, PhD, Department of Medicine and Therapeutics, Prince of Wales Hospital, Hong Kong.
+E: patrickkwan@cuhk.edu.hk

-Approximately 50 million people have epilepsy worldwide and up to one-third of these people continue to experience seizures despite drug treatment.
-Diverse criteria have been used to define drug resistance by different researchers, making it difficult or even impossible to compare the results across different studies.
-To improve patient care and facilitate clinical research, the International League Against Epilepsy (ILAE) recently proposed a consensus definition of drug-resistant epilepsy.
-Given that most patients are initially managed by general physicians or neurologists, it is hoped that the definition framework will provide clear and simple guidance in identifying patients with pharmacoresistance for early referral to specialist centres for evaluation.
-This article outlines the framework of the consensus definition, explains how to apply it in practice and discusses the future development of its use.
+Approximately 50 million people have epilepsy worldwide,1 up to one-third of whom continue to experience seizures despite drug treatment.2 Diverse criteria have been used to define drug resistance by different researchers, making it difficult or even impossible to compare the results across different studies.
+To improve patients' care and facilitate clinical research, the International League Against Epilepsy (ILAE) recently proposed a consensus definition of drug-resistant epilepsy.
+Given that most patients are initially managed by general physicians or general neurologists, it is hoped that the definition framework will provide clear and simple guidance in identifying patients with pharmacoresistance for early referral to specialist centers for evaluation.3 This article outlines the framework of the consensus definition, explains how to apply it in practice and discusses the future development of its use.